pavankumarnarendravarapu/log-project/README.md

 >This project is the part of UDACITY_FULL_STACK.

 ## Description-:
->This reporting tool is a python program using the `psycopg2` module to connect to the database.
+>We import a package from `psycopg2` module to connect to the database.
-The code is written in python, and code is typed in Sublime text
+>The code is written in python.
- >* It prints the most popular articles?
+ * It prints the most popular articles?
- >* Print the most popular article authors?
+ * Print the most popular article authors?
- >* On which days did more than 1% of requests lead to errors?
+ * On which days did more than 1% of requests lead to errors?

  ## Software Requirements
  * `python3` - It is a general-purpose interpreted, interactive, object-oriented, and high-level programming language.